Shopify/polaris/polaris.shopify.com/content/content/actionable-language.md

 Buttons need to be clear and predictable.
 Merchants should be able to anticipate what will happen when they select a button.
 Never mislead someone by mislabeling a button.

 Buttons should always lead with a strong verb that encourages action.
-To provide enough context to merchants, use the {verb} + {noun} content formula on buttons except in the case of common actions like “Done,” “Close,” “Cancel,” or “OK.”
+To provide enough context to merchants, use the \{verb\} + \{noun\} content formula on buttons except in the case of common actions like “Done,” “Close,” “Cancel,” or “OK.”

 <DoDont>